Frequently Asked Questions

 Do I need to buy a book before the course starts?

-No, the use of a particular textbook may vary from year to year depending on the teacher and indeed on the students' needs.
-You will be advised which book to buy during the first lesson.
+Please wait until the first session of your course before buying any textbooks.
+The use of a particular textbook may vary from year to year depending on the teacher and indeed on the students' needs and so you will be advised which book to buy during the first lesson.

 Do external evening class students get access to other College facilities?